-Woodstock has become a hub (or should that be hop?) of craft beer activity.
+The Woodstock / Salt River area has become a hub (or should that be hop?) of craft beer activity.
 We love our community, and we love local businesses.
 When the two come together the local economy, and value of the area, is maintained and even improved.
 When further combined with an unusual and enjoyable pint, those benefits taste even better!
-We’ve put together a list of our four top Woodstock craft beer breweries to encourage you to stop by for a quick pint after work, or why not make a weekend of visiting all four?
+We’ve put together a list of our top Woodstock craft beer breweries and distilleries to encourage you to stop by for a quick pint after work, or why not make a weekend of visiting all of them?

 Before you head out though, here are some drinking safety tips to keep in mind: